nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for TechConnect.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar techconnect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note that the app contains some sample data.<br>

     <img src="images/Ui.png" alt="Ui" width="400" height="300"/>